Kannur: Transportation

 Kannur has a good road network connecting to Mangalore, Bangalore, Mysore, Kodagu and Cochin.
 The railway station is also well connected to all parts of India.
-The Kannur International Airport which is about 26 km from the city began operations on 9 December and is the fourth international airport in the state.
+The Kannur International Airport which is about 26 km from the city began operations on 9 December 2018 and is the fourth international airport in the state.
 Other nearby airports are at Calicut, Mysore and Mangalore.

 Kannur is on National Highway 66 or NH 66 (formerly National Highway 17) between Kozhikode and Mangalore.
 This highway is scheduled to be expanded to four lanes.
 A bypass for Kannur city is proposed under the NH widening project.

 Kannur is connected to Kodagu, Mysore and Bangalore in Karnataka by the Kannur-Coorg-Mysore Highway.
-This highway is upgraded to National Highway in 2017.
+This highway was upgraded to National Highway in 2017.